 You usually stay in hospital to have the treatment.
-Although the treatment may only last 1 or a few days, you will probably be in hospital for a few weeks.
-This is because you need to wait for your blood count to recover, which can take 2 to 3 weeks.
+The treatment may only last a day or a few days, but you are usually in hospital for a few weeks.
+This is because you need to wait for your blood count to recover.
+This can take 2 to 3 weeks

 Most units are flexible about visiting, but different hospitals have different rules.
-You may be restricted to a certain number of visitors each day to help protect you from infection.
+You may be restricted to a certain number of visitors each day.
+This is to help protect you from infection.
 The nurses will explain more about this to you.

 Radiotherapy uses high-energy rays to destroy cancer cells.
-TBI treats your whole body with radiotherapy and some people have it as part of their conditioning treatment.
+TBI treats your whole body with radiotherapy.
+Some people have it as part of their high-dose treatment.
 You usually have it a few days after you start chemotherapy.

-You may have TBI twice a day for 6 to 8 sessions over 3 to 4 days.
-If you are having reduced-intensity conditioning, you may only need one or two low doses of TBI or none at all.
+You may have TBI twice a day for 6 to 8 sessions.
+This is usually over 3 to 4 days.

-During treatment, you are alone in the room but you can talk to the radiographer through an intercom.
-Each session lasts about 40 minutes, but the radiotherapy itself only takes about 10 to 20 minutes.
-You can bring some CDs to listen to during your treatment.
+Each session lasts about 40 minutes.
+The radiotherapy itself only takes about 10 to 20 minutes.
+You can bring some music to listen to during your treatment.

 Side effects of TBI

-You and your visitors might notice a strong smell like sweetcorn for a few days after the infusion.
+You and your visitors might notice a strong smell like sweetcorn.
+This can last for a few days after the infusion.
 This is from the preservative that is used to protect the stem cells during storage.

-You will have low numbers of red blood cells, white blood cells and platelets in your blood for some time.
-This can cause some of the main side effects.
-You will have blood samples taken every day to check your blood count.
-You may be given a drug called a growth factor as an injection.
-It stimulates your bone marrow to make new blood cells and reduces the length of time you are at risk of side effects.
+You may be given a drug called G-CSF as an injection.
+It helps your bone marrow make new blood cells.
+This reduces the length of time you are at risk of side effects.

 Your daily routine

-- change your drip (infusion) of fluids when needed
+- changing your drip (infusion) of fluids when needed

-- take your temperature, pulse and blood pressure
+- taking your temperature, pulse and blood pressured

-- check your central line or PICC line.
+- checking your central line or PICC line.